tamnguyenvan/tensorquick/README.md

 ## Support

-If you encounter any issues or have questions about Tensor Quick, please feel free to reach out to us through the [project's issue tracker](https://github.com/your-username/tensorquick/issues) or the [Tensor Quick community forum](https://github.com/your-username/tensorquick/discussions).
+If you encounter any issues or have questions about Tensor Quick, please feel free to reach out to us through the [project's issue tracker](https://github.com/tamnguyenvan/tensorquick/issues).